 The council’s constitution requires that where an alternative budget is being proposed:

 • The proposing group or member must present their proposals to the scrutiny committees.
 The scrutiny committee will receive a presentation from the proposing group or member setting out the proposals in the alternative budget.
-The presentation from the It’s Our County Group is provided in the papers for this meeting.

 • The scrutiny committee may make recommendations or other appropriate comments to the proposing group or member.
 The recommendations of the scrutiny committee to the It’s Our County Group will be attached to the alternative budget presented to the budget meeting of full Council.

 • Members proposing amendments to budget proposals must have consulted with the relevant director(s) to determine the context and possible consequences of the proposal.